fishyfriend/tmx/README.md

 The library aims for broad coverage of Tiled's [TMX file formats][tmx].
-It provides an imperative context for loading TMX data files and a collection of immutable types correponding to TMX data structures.
+It provides an imperative context for loading TMX data files and a collection of immutable types corresponding to TMX data structures.

 `tmx` emulates the semantics of TMX data structures as they exist in the Tiled desktop application, including proper application of [custom